-This article provides a guide for parents looking to support their children (and themsleves) through the coming pandemic half term, October 2020.
+This article provides a guide for parents supporting their children (and themselves) throughout the period of school closure.

-The following advice is for any parent facing this half term, within the context and added pressures of the Covid-19 pandemic.
+The following advice is for any parent facing homeschooling, within the context and added pressures of the Covid-19 pandemic.

 - Make sure your child knows that you love them and that you are proud of them.
 Even when life is busy or stressful, and it feels like you are in survival mode, a word or a hug will provide them with the reassurance that they need.